SAP-samples/teched2022-XP260/exercises/ex1/README.md

 9. On the logon page of the custom identity provider, authenticate with your credentials for the custom identity provider.
 This time the SAP BTP Cockpit for the global account is displayed

-10. Click on your user name in the upper right corner of the cockpit and choose the menu item "User Information".
+10. Click on your username in the upper right corner of the cockpit and choose the menu item "User Information".
 You are indeed signed in with the user from your custom identity provider, who is now administrator of the global account.

 :bulb: How does the browser know, which identity provider to use for authentication?
 It is specified in the URL!
 - To use the default identity provider, in this case SAP ID Service, call a URL like https://cockpit.eu10.hana.ondemand.com/cockpit#/globalaccount/...